Holy Trinity Serbian Orthodox Church (Regina)

-The Holy Trinity Serbian Orthodox Church is a Serbian Orthodox Church located in Regina, Saskatchewan.
+The Holy Trinity Serbian Orthodox Church is a Serbian Orthodox Church located in Regina, Saskatchewan in Canada.
 It is part of the Serbian Orthodox Eparchy of Canada.
 It is located at 928 Eleventh Avenue and Winnipeg Street in Regina.
-It has the distinction of being the first Serbian church to be built in the Dominion of Canada, being built in 1912.
+It has the distinction of being the first Serbian church to be built in Canada, being built in 1912.
 The second oldest Serbian church in Canada is the St. Nikola Serbian Orthodox Church on Barton Street in Hamilton, inaugurated in 1917.

 History

 The first Serbs to arrive in Saskatchewan came during the second wave of Serb emigration to Canada, between 1900 and 1914.
 They emigrated from the Austria-Hungary provinces of Croatia and Vojvodina, what once comprised the Military Frontier.
 In Saskatchewan they made their homestead in the Rural Municipality of McCraney No. 282 between the area of Kenaston and Bladworth while others settled in Truax, Avonlea and Claybank.
 There most of them took up farming.
 A few moved to different places in Canada and the United States, where they sought different type of work in more tolerable climates.